Hamstring Tendonitis Exercises

 Read More >

-James McCormack is a Physical Therapist who specialises in knee, foot & ankle injuries. www.james-mccormack.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+James McCormack is a Physical Therapist specialising in knee, foot & ankle injuries. www.james-mccormack.com participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+Earnings from this are used to create free-to-read content without affecting the price of the products we recommend.

-The best brace for hamstring tendonitis, for a low hamstring tendonitis, is one that offers compression around the knee joint and stability if the symptoms include instability.
+The best Hamstring Brace for low hamstring tendonitis offers compression around the knee joint and stability if the symptoms include instability.
 Here are two that we recommend.

-This is a brilliant knee brace for severe hamstring tendinopathy.
-If offers compression, but also good stability around the knee joint.
-It is flexible and washable, and designed to be comfortable to wear while exercising.
+We recommend this brilliant knee brace for severe hamstring tendinopathy.
+It offers compression but also good stability around the knee joint.

-This is an adjustable thigh wrap that you can use to apply compression around the painful area.
-Usually with a hamstring tendonitis, compression over the painful tendon will reduce symptoms.
+This is an adjustable thigh wrap that you can use to apply compression around hamstring injury.
+Usually, with hamstring tendonitis, compression over the painful tendon will reduce symptoms.

 This strap is adjustable to get the compression you need while being comfortable and breathable.